Breathlessness is common in people with heart and lung problems.

 Two patients with breathlessness, two carers and an Asthma + Lung UK representative were involved throughout the study.
 We have presented our findings at the 999EMS Research Forum Conference, the European Association for Palliative Care Research Congress and Dyspnea 2022 and have published our study in ERJ Open Research.
 The next step is to run a further, larger study with improvements based on what we have found in this feasibility study.

 Breathlessness RElief AT HomE (BREATHE) is a collaboration between Hull York Medical School, the Yorkshire Ambulance Service, the University of York and the University of Sheffield with support from Asthma + Lung UK.
-The development of the application was supported by funding from NHS Hull CCG and the Alumni of the University of Hull.
+The development of the application was supported by funding from NHS Hull CCG and alumni of the University of Hull.

 Publications